 What Happens Next?

-The next step is for us all to listen deeply, and determine where there has been wounding and broken relationship, and—centering the voices of those who have been wounded and marginalized—exploring what repentance and reparation looks like, and how we decide to follow that call.
+While no story can ever be fully told, at some point we will have told the story as fully as we can and the work of these groups will be over.
+The next steps will be for all of us to listen deeply, and determine where there has been wounding and broken relationship, and—centering the voices of those who have been wounded and marginalized—exploring what repentance and reparation looks like, and how we decide to follow that call.
 Then together we will, taking all we have learned, make new commitments to live together in a new and reconciled way into the future.
-What we learn on this journey will be fed into our strategic direction work, our work on intentional culture for staff and congregation, the PACES work on campus refreshment, and the ongoing work of liturgy, formation and service that is our common life.

 We tell the whole story as best we can so we can write a new story—a story that will carry us into a new and reconciled future of radical inclusion, courageous justice, joyful spirituality and ethical stewardship.